tomhel/Chip-86/test/README.md

 #Chip-8 test applications

-These test applications are used to test diffrent aspects of the emulator.
+These test applications are used to test different aspects of the emulator.

 ##License